revans2/spark-rapids/microbenchmarks/README.md

 # Join Micro-Benchmarks

-Phase 1 & 2 implementation of the join micro-benchmark framework for measuring GPU join performance at the lowest level.
+A comprehensive micro-benchmark framework for measuring GPU join performance at the lowest level.

 ## Building